Your Offshore Recruitment Partner: We Find, You Hire, We Manage.

 The best part?
 You can start with exactly the team size you need right now.
 Whether you need two analysts to handle your alert queue or twenty to build out a full investigation unit, we can get you the right people who already know their way around financial crime.
 These professionals understand transaction monitoring, sanctions screening, KYC reviews, and investigation management.
 They’re ready to integrate with your existing processes while bringing fresh perspectives on how to make your program more effective.
 Because at the end of the day, protecting your institution from financial crime isn’t just about compliance.
 It’s about having the right people watching for the threats that could genuinely hurt your business.

-Filipino Financial Crime Analysts are proficient with leading AML platforms like Actimize, SAS AML, Oracle Financial Crime and Compliance Management, and Fiserv.
-They're experienced in transaction monitoring systems, sanctions screening tools, and case management software that major financial institutions rely on for compliance.
+Financial Crime Analysts in the Philippines are proficient with leading AML platforms like Actimize, SAS AML, Oracle Financial Crime and Compliance Management, and Fiserv.
+They have experience in transaction monitoring systems, sanctions screening tools, and case management software that major financial institutions rely on for compliance.

-Remote Financial Crime Analysts in the Philippines follow strict protocols for Suspicious Activity Report (SAR) investigations, conducting thorough transaction analysis, customer due diligence reviews, and pattern recognition using secure VPN connections.
-She documents findings comprehensively in case management systems while maintaining confidentiality standards required for financial crime investigations.
+Thorough protocols for Suspicious Activity Report (SAR) investigations are followed by remote Financial Crime Analysts in the Philippines, including detailed transaction analysis, customer due diligence reviews, and pattern recognition using secure VPN connections.
+Findings are documented comprehensively in case management systems while maintaining confidentiality standards required for financial crime investigations.

 Explore an extensive range of roles that KamelBPO can seamlessly recruit for you in the Philippines.
 Here's a curated selection of the most sought-after roles across various industries, highly favored by our clients.